William & Josephine — Children Page last updated:

 The lucky seven all grew up at Fort Ross and in Oakland, where they were educated.
 The family emigrated as the children were coming of age, arriving in Argentina in 1874 on the brink of its Belle Epoque.
 When their father died in 1876, he left them “La California” (4 sq.leagues of some of the best crop-land in Argentina) and more than enough gold and silver on hand to have easily doubled their land holdings.
 But five years later Frank’s disastrous ventures cost the family dearly, most if not all of those funds were gone as well as a ¼ of their land.

 In spite of this set-back, the second generation, embued with their parents’ pioneering spirit: opened up new lands, took risks, worked hard, and accumulated wealth.
-By the mid-1890’s, Frank, Charlie, and Herman had met misfortune and died, but the remaining family members were prospering: Josephine (daughter) was living well in Buenos Aires, Willie was at “La California”, Alfred was renting “Los Palmares” (stocked with 8,000 head of cattle), and Johnnie was recently installed at “Los Algarrobos” (4 sq.leagues).
+By the late 1890’s, Frank, Charlie, and Herman had met misfortune and died, but the remaining family members were prospering: Josephine (daughter) was living well in Buenos Aires, Willie was at “La California”, Alfred was renting “Los Palmares” (stocked with 16,000 head of cattle), and Johnnie had recently purchased “Los Algarrobos” (4 sq.leagues).
 That was the beginning of their recovery.
-Alfred and Johnnie would continue buying land, either alone or in association with others; and all the siblings would soon build themselves and their mother comfortable summer homes in the hills of Cordoba.
+Alfred and Johnnie would continue buying land, either alone or in association with others; and all the siblings would soon build themselves and their mother comfortable summer homes in the hills of Córdoba.

 Individuals

 These are their stories as best we could determine from their diaries, letters, photos, and other documents that have come down to us.
 To access, please click on their name below or on the button with their name in the first row of the above menu.
-The following are brief descriptions of what you may find on their respective pages (all are under contruction).
-Their protraits were taken between 1870-1874 in Oakland, California, copies of which were kindly provided to us by Jill Hudson.
+The following are brief descriptions of what you may find on their respective pages.
+Note that their pages are under constant revision as information about them comes to light.
+We assume their protraits were taken in early 1873 for they were printed in May, 1873, in Oakland, California.
+These copies were kindly provided to us by Jill Hudson.

 Frank — Franz Joseph Benitz (1850-1881)

 Born 22 May, 1850.
 Frank grew up at Fort Ross; he was 17 when the family moved to Oakland, 24 upon arrival in Argentina, 26 when his father died in 1876.
 After his father’s death, he went his own way—undertaking disastrous ventures, in particular Colonia Espín.
 His financial mishaps forced the sale of a quarter of "La California".
-He is reputed to have had a family out-of-wedlock, yet on 1 June, 1881, he married Elizabeth Bihsel of Alejandra at “La California”.
-Returning to Colonia Espín from a trip to Santa Fé city, he left Alejandra on 23 November, 1881, and vanished; all indications are he drowned that day crossing the El Toba / Saladillo Dulce river.
+He is reputed to have had a family out-of-wedlock, yet on 1 June, 1881, he married Elisa Bichsel of Alejandra at “La California”.
+Returning to Colonia Espín from a trip to Santa Fé city, he left Alejandra on 23 November, 1881, and vanished; all indications are he drowned that day crossing the El Toba river.
 He was 31 years old.
-Frank and Eliza had no children.
-No further mention is made of Eliza in the family records.
-She did remarry.
+Frank and Elisa had no children.
+She lived at “La Califronia” for at least 4 years; in about 1887 she remarried (Lorenzo Güller).

-Site content: Several pages, covering Oakland to his disastrous ventures, including maps, diaries, photos, & letters.
+Site content: Several pages, covering Oakland to his disastrous ventures, including maps, diaries, photos, & letters; plus a short bio of Elisa.

 Josephine — Josephine Benitz (1852-1919)